The island is protected from the tide and the waves by a stone levee that runs all along its border.

 The kitchen is well-equipped and available to cooks in any moment of the day.

-A walk along the levee allows visitors to admire the lagoon and the many birds that fly over it.
+A walk along the levee allows visitors to admire the lagoon and the many birds that inhabit it.
 The landscape shifts according to the tide, offering always-different sights.

 The island's perimeter is approximately one kilometre, easily covered on foot.